cirosantilli/linux-cheat/vm/README.md

-This is about system virtualization, that is, running another operating system while you are running another one.
+This is about system virtualization, that is, running an operating system inside another one without rebooting.

 In this context, the main system is called the *host*, and the one running inside the *guest*.

-To interface with the emulated OS virtualization support either:
+To interface with the guest from the host, you can either either use:

 - a window inside the host as in [this video](http://www.youtube.com/watch?feature=player_detailpage&v=hK-oggHEetc&t=723).